 Future employment.
 He shall not, after termination of service or employment with such municipality, appear before any board or agency of the Village of Lancaster in relation to any case, proceeding or application in which he personally participated as a public officer or employee during the period of his service or employment or which was under his active consideration.

 Use of Village property.
-He shall not use or permit the use of Village vehicles, equipment, materials, or property for the convenience or profit of himself or any other person.
+Except as permitted by the Fire Chief and Assistant Fire Chiefs vehicle use policy established by the Village Board, he shall not use or permit the use of Village vehicles, equipment, materials, or property for the convenience or profit of himself or any other person.

 Obligation to citizens.

 He shall not use or attempt to use his official position to secure unwarranted privileges or exemptions for himself or others or grant any special consideration, treatment or advantage to any citizen beyond that which is available to every other citizen.

 He shall not by his conduct give reasonable basis for the impression that any person can unduly influence him or improperly enjoy his favor in the performance of his official duties, or that he is affected by the kinship, rank, position, or influence of any party or person.